URAKOLOUY5/URAKOLOUY5/README.md

 ### Hi there 👋

-An ordinary developer whose main hobby is to make maps on Source Engine and not release them.
+I am ordinary developer whose main hobby is to make maps on Source Engine and not release them.
 Also i make mini mods and not release them.

 ### 🔭 There are several major projects that are still alive today